deeptestai/genai_tigs/README.md

  G = make_gan(gan_type='biggan', model_name='biggan-deep-256')
 ```
  We set the truncation value to 1.0 to produce images with greater variation.
- To run the SINVAD CDCGAN for a specific dataset, use the following command:
+ To run the tig CDCGAN for a specific dataset, use the following command:

 ```
 python gan_master.py --dataset mnist